gustavo-kineviz/KnowledgeVault/content/Storytelling/Grove - Vibe Coding Script.md

 And this is only the beginning.
 Grove can handle much more — from building complex relationships to automating entire workflows.

-If you want to see what else is possible, or just hang out and talk tech, join our [Discord](https://discord.gg/w96TPbgZKe)
+If you want to see what else is possible, or just hang out and talk about data visualization and technology news, join our [Discord](https://discord.gg/w96TPbgZKe).
+The link will the in the description.

 ---